instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 ### What are the advantages of child workflows?

 Child workflows have similar functionality to **activities**.
-An activity is a business-level function that implements application logic such as calling a service or transcoding a media file.
+In order to fulfill deterministic execution requirements, workflows are not allowed to call any external API directly.
+Instead they orchestrate execution of activities.
+An activity is business-level function that implements application logic such as calling a service or transcoding a media file.

+Like activities, child workflows are failure agnostic from the perspective of the parent workflow.

-The parent workflow can monitor the child worflow and track its progress, and signals can be pass back and forth between the two with client SDK methods.
+When invoking child workflows, parent workflows are able to monitor the child worflow and track its progress, and signals can be passed back and forth between the two with client SDK methods.

 Child workflows can be implemented by separate **worker processes**.
 A worker process is the process which is invoked to execute a particular workflow.
 Separating out a set of activities into a child workflow allows you to ensure the code that gets executed the most often has the most resources by scaling those workers appropriately.